-Payload: Malicious Link
+- Payload: Malicious Link

-Email Attack: The attackers pose as an automatic email merger notification stating that there was a request to merge the recipient’s email with a specified Gmail account.
-There is a warning that the request will automatically be processed within twenty-four hours but, if the recipient does not know the account to be merged, to click the provided link to decline the request.
+The attackers pose as an automatic email merger notification, stating that a request was made to merge the recipient’s email with a specified Gmail account.
+There is a warning that the request will automatically be processed within twenty-four hours.
+If the recipient does not want the account to be merged, they are instructed to click the provided link to decline the request.